SuperCowPowers/data_hacking/README.md

     * Brew/apt-get
       * graphviz, freetype, zmq
     * Python
-      * ipython, pygraphviz, pandas, matplotlib, networkx, pyzmq, jinja2, scipy, patsy, statsmodels
+      * ipython, pygraphviz, pandas, matplotlib, networkx, pyzmq, jinja2, scipy, patsy, statsmodels, pefile, macholib

   * Some of the exercises use packages from the data_hacking repository, to install those packages into your python site packages:
   <pre>